 The Pre-Pharmacy program is a one of HBU’s Health Professions Programs.
 It is designed to help prepare you to apply to pharmacy schools.
 The state of Texas has seven pharmacy schools: Texas A & M University-Kingsville, Texas Southern University-Houston, Texas Tech – Amarillo, University of Houston, University of the Incarnate Word, University of Texas, and University of North Texas.
-Each school has their own set of pre-requisite courses and students can fulfill these prerequisites at HBU in our pre-pharmacy program.
+Each school has its own set of prerequisite courses, and students can fulfill these prerequisites at HBU in our Pre-Pharmacy program.
 The following courses are often required by pharmacy schools.
 Students should check with pharmacy schools for exact requirements.

 - General Biology (BIOL 2454, 2455, 3301)

 - Advanced Human Anatomy & General Physiology (BIOL 3454, 3456)

 - Organic Chemistry (CHEM 3313, 3131, 3333, 3132)

 - English (ENGL 1320, 1330, 2315 or 2325)

 - Math (MATH 1313, 1434, 1451) varies